-Endless trails and endless powder makes the Keweenaw Peninsula the perfect destination for cross country skiing and fat tire biking.
+Endless trails and endless powder makes the Keweenaw Peninsula the perfect destination for both groomed and backcountry cross country skiing.
 During a normal winter, the Copper Country receives around 270+ inches of snow.
 Combine that with 160+ kilometers of unique trails across the Keweenaw, you’ll find plenty of opportunities to enjoy these invigorating winter pastimes.
 Need gear?
 Check out these local shops for all your equipment rental needs.

 In addition to having the largest back-country glade and the only triple black runs in the Midwest, Mount Bohemia now has 12km of cross country skiing to enjoy.

 Hostel, cabins, yurt cabins, and winter camping on site.
 Bar and restaurant serving breakfast, lunch, and dinner.
 Ski guide service available.
 Summer lodging also available.
 Open December through March.
 View full listing.

 Cross-country skiing at Mount Bohemia in Lac La Belle